abou-zithar/Video_shop_Camera_Classifcation/readme.md

 The model outputs one of the two classes based on the analysis of the video data.

+## Deployment
+This project uses Django for deployment.
+A web application has been created to display the classification results, allowing users to upload videos for real-time analysis.
+The model is integrated into the Django backend, processing video input and returning the classification label (either "shop lifters" or "non shop lifters").

 ## Files
 - `video-classification-thief-or-not(4) Aug.ipynb`: Jupyter notebook containing the full implementation including data preprocessing, model creation, training, and evaluation.